chrisdemonte/Sahmdr/README.md

 ## Known Bugs

 - When entering your player data, if you enter your name after you select your three suits and the name entry is still active, the application may send a null string to the server.
 Without a name you do not appear in the player room.
 You can simply press "Start Game" again and re-enter your data, but be sure to enter your name before you select your suits.

+- Win/Loss message does not trigger when health is depleated or the players run out of cards.
+This is due to React's asychronous state updates.
+The win/loss condition check is run before the health values update.

 # More about React